Before Walking Down the Aisle,

-Spend the night hopping from bar to bar or club to club – spots like The Starlight, Bourbon Heat and Crescent City Brewhouse are great fun in the French Quarter.
-Make sure you stop at Jean Lafitte’s Blacksmith Shop for the “purple drank,”and sip an absinthe frappe at Jean Lafitte's Old Absinthe House.
-Go dancing on Frenchmen Street and have a cocktail at the Royal Frenchmen Hotel and Bar, named the #3 hotel bar in the city.
-Drop by Barcadia for classic video game fun.
+Spend the night hopping from bar to bar or club to club – spots like Bourbon Heat and Crescent City Brewhouse are great fun in the French Quarter.
+Make sure you stop at Jean Lafitte’s Blacksmith Shop for the “purple drank,” and sip an absinthe frappe at Jean Lafitte's Old Absinthe House.
+Go dancing on Frenchmen Street and have a cocktail at the Royal Frenchmen Hotel and Bar, or drop by Barcadia for classic video game fun.
 Photo courtesy of Crescent City Brewhouse.

 Go to a festival

-Weddings are a great excuse to go to French Quarter Fest, Jazz Fest, Essence Fest, Voodoo Fest or another New Orleans event as a group.
-Your friends will cherish this time together before you wedding and will talk about it for years to come.
+Weddings are a great excuse to go to French Quarter Fest, Jazz Fest, Essence Fest, Voodoo Fest, or another New Orleans event as a group.
+Your friends will cherish this time together before your wedding and will talk about it for years to come.
 View New Orleans Event Calendar.

 Photo courtesy of New Orleans Kayak Swamp Tours